 6.Raise the air temperature in your home so moisture doesn’t end up on surfaces as condensation.

-Hopefully these tips will have you well on your way to a mold free winter.
+Hopefully these tips will have you well on your way to a mold free life.
 Do you do any mold proofing or weatherizing?
 Have any tips to share?
 Please do so in the comments.
 Be sure to visit my toxic mold resources page for gobs of important information.